cdcihub/oda-runners/communicating-workflows.md

 * *How do we organize communication in the federation, e.g. between the platform and the workers?*

 It would be preferable to use a popular languages, interfaces to describe tasks (workflows) and data.
 Unfortunately, there is not a universal format.
 Instead, a large variety of methods of modelling (describing) workflows.
-Most notably, for our purposes: CWL, Yadage, Luigi, Airflow (the latter chosen by ESA).
+Most notably, for our purposes: CWL, Yadage, Luigi, Snakemake, Airflow (the latter chosen by ESA).
 CWL comes close to being a universal langauge.

 All of them reflect general scheme, treating workflows as functions: